jvalenzuela/atform/doc/source/gui.rst

 .. image:: images/gui/preview.png
    :align: center

-The center panel displays test content.
+The center panel displays test content as it will appear in the PDF output.
 It has no controls for user input;
 selecting tests in the :ref:`gui_select_list` or :ref:`gui_build` windows will automatically update the :guilabel:`Preview` display.

-Presentation in the :guilabel:`Preview` window does *not* reflect formatting in PDF output.
-This area is intended only as a rudimentary display to aid in test selection.

 Along with displaying content, the location of the :py:func:`atform.add_test` function call that created the test appears